Dawn is a Canadian crafter skilled in textile work, weaving, and toy making, among other arts. She especially enjoys weaving with straw!

 Lay the straw in a long container of water to soak and then run through a piece of old cloth to remove excess moisture before weaving.

-Do not work in front of a fire, or in very hot sunshine or the straws will become too brittle and snap.
+Do not work in front of a fire or in very hot sunshine, as the straws will become too brittle and snap.

 Following are the basic instructions for weaving the straw.